Tnixc/3db/README.md

 1. Create and manage GitHub repositories as storage
 2. Upload, browse and manage files
-3. Get direct CDN links to your files
+3. Get masked CDN links to your files

 When you first authenticate: